DrProton824/vader5pro-hid-tools/docs/Wireless_HID_ReverseEngineering.md

 Controller is turned ON again:

-- HID interfaces reappear.
+- All 4 HID interfaces reappear.
 - Traffic/Communication on Interface 0 and 1.
+  - Short initialization burst on Interface 1.
+  - After initialization, heartbeat packet is sent about once every 30 seconds on Interface 1.
 - No Traffic/Communication on Interface 3 and 4.

 ---

 ## Conclusions

-**Interface presence alone is NOT a reliable controller connection detector.**
+**HID Interface presence alone is NOT a reliable controller connection detector.**

-The dongle may enumerate while no wireless controller is connected.
+The dongle may enumerate HID interfaces while no controller is connected to the dongle.

 Reliable observations:

-- First communication on Interface 1 indicates the controller has connected.
+- Communication on Interface 1 indicates the controller has connected.
 - Interface disappearance is a reliable disconnect signal.

 ---